The Journal of Decorative and Propaganda Arts (DAPA)

 Issue 27: Souvenirs

 Objects have always been and continue to be carriers of memory.
-Featuring ten essays, this edition offers an interdisciplinary approach to understanding the modern era's objects of remembrance: souvenirs, postcards, photograph albums, clothing, and more.
+Featuring 10 essays, this edition offers an interdisciplinary approach to understanding the modern era's objects of remembrance: souvenirs, postcards, photograph albums, clothing, and more.
 Contributors address the conditions that created a demand for such devices of memory, examine new production processes that made them more cheaply and widely available, and investigate the roles these items played in individual lives and larger communities.

 Issue 26: Mexico

-Opening up new perspectives in the field of twentieth-century Mexican art and visual culture, this scholarship reveals a multifaceted story of Mexican modernism and mexicanidad (Mexicanness).
+Opening up new perspectives in the field of 20th-century Mexican art and visual culture, this scholarship reveals a multifaceted story of Mexican modernism and mexicanidad (Mexicanness).
 Essays bring together research on a wide array of understudied developments in architecture, painting, decorative arts, propaganda, and other media, looking beyond the more well-known aspects of post-Revolutionary Mexican culture such as muralism toward an expanded portrait of the "Mexican Renaissance."

 Catalogues + Companion Books